razeenf/razeenf/README.md

 ## Hello! 👋

-I'm a third-year Computer Engineering student at Toronto Met University with a passion for both software and hardware technology.
+I'm a Computer Engineering student at Toronto Met University with a passion for both software and hardware technology.
 I enjoy coding and building stuff, which has led to the creation of many projects; allowing me to continuously apply and expand my knowledge.

 ## Expertise 🛠️